tygern/the-milk-problem/README.md

 The below exercise introduces the reader to transactions while highlighting the challenges with dirty reads.

+### The Exercise

+Your assignment - get the tests to pass!

+- Remove dirty reads
+- Ensure the correct product quantities

+Hint: Look for todo items in the codebase

 ## Quick start

 The below sections walk through all the environment variables necessary to